RazviOverflow/razvioverflow.github.io/_microcorruption/reykjavik.md

 hasComments: true
 image: /images/microcorruption-levels-image.png
 ---
-As any previous level, when you open it, there is a pop up manual.
+As any previous level, when you enter it, there is a pop up manual.
 If you were to read it, you'd notice the following info:

 >  Lockitall developers  have implemented  military-grade on-device encryption to keep the password secure.